Jerome-Graves/yertle/Software/README.md

 # WiFi

+There are a few references to IP addresses in the code.
+You will have to modify them in the python and the .ino file.
+I am working on making this easier.
 <br><br>
 The robot will want to connect to WiFi when it starts.
 The default login detail are: <br>